ymekesser/leveraging-git-presentation/presentation.md

 $ git <since>..<until>
 ```
 Allows you to show commits in a range between two _commit references_.

 This is especially great to compare branches:
 ```
 $ git master..feature
 ```
-Shows you the commits which are in the feature branch, but not in the master branch. .addendum[If you switch it to feature..master you will see what commits are missing from feature]
+Shows you the commits which are in the feature branch, but not in the master branch.

+If you switch it to `feature..master` you will see what commits are missing from feature

 ---